VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 ___

 + **<ins>Aetherflail</ins>:**
-Combination of **Aetherchain** and **Gaoler's Fail** happening simultaneously.
+Combination of **Aetherchain** and **Gaoler's Fail** happening consecutively.
 One weapon will be an anchor and the other a morningstar/chakram.

 ___